Lemi

 The municipality is unilingually Finnish.
 The Finnish thrash metal band Stam1na is from Lemi.

-In 2018 Lemi won the title heavy metal capital of the world that was determined by number of bands per capita.
+In 2018 Lemi won the title "heavy metal capital of the world," a title that was determined by number of bands per capita.

-Lemi had 13 recognised bands but due to Lemi only having just 3,076 inhabitants won with ratio of 422.6 bands per 100,000 inhabitants.
+Lemi had 13 recognised bands.
+Due to Lemi only having just 3,076 inhabitants at the time, it won with a ratio of 422.6 bands per 100,000 inhabitants.

 Geography

 The municipal center of Lemi is Juvola.
 The other villages are Ahtiala, Hakulila, Heikkilä, Huttula, Hyvärilä, Iitiä, Juuresaho (prev.
 Remunen), Juvola, Kaamanniemi, Kuukanniemi, Kapiala, Keskisenpää, Korpela, Kurkela, Kärmeniemi, Laakkola, Lavola, Merenlahti, Metsola, Mikkola, Mikonharju, Nisola, Nuppola, Olkkonen, Parkkola, Pöllölä, Ruohiala, Ruomi, Sairala, Sorvarila, Suomalainen, Suoniala, Suontakainen, Sutela, Taipale, Tevaniemi, Torvenniemi, Tuomelanpelto (partly belongs to Iitiä), Uiminniemi, Urola, Vainikkala, Välikangas and Värtölä.

 The schools are in Juvola and Kuukanniemi.
 There are about 750 inhabitants in Kuukanniemi and the villages it affects.

 History

 Independence

-Lemi has been founded in 1688 as an independent Evangelic-Lutheran parish.
-Due to the secularisation of the local governments according to the decree of 1865, the secular local government was separated from the clerical in 1867 as the municipality of Lemi.
+Lemi has been founded in 1688 as an independent Evangelical Lutheran parish.
+Due to the secularization of the local governments according to the decree of 1865, the secular local government was separated from the clerical in 1867 as the municipality of Lemi.